 Read the preview card to see example questions you can ask.

-Give the connection a name that helps you remember which device or assistant uses it (e.g., "Claude Desktop — laptop").
+Give the connection a name that helps you remember which device or assistant uses it (e.g., "laptop — analytics").

 Pick the business unit you want this connection to read data from.
 Each token is pinned to one business unit; create a separate token if you need a different one.